Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 Note that the resulting [Mouse](../api/UnityEngine.InputSystem.Mouse.html) input is visible in all code that picks up input from the mouse device.
 You can therefore use the component for mouse simulation elsewhere, not just with [InputSystemUIInputModule](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html).

 >[!NOTE]
->Do not set up gamepads and joysticks for [navigation input](#navigation-type-input) while using VirtualMouseInput.
-If both VirtualMouseInput and navigation are configured, input is triggered twice: once via the pointer input path, and once via the navigation input path.
+>Do not set up gamepads and joysticks for [navigation input](#navigation-type-input) while using `VirtualMouseInput`.
+If both `VirtualMouseInput` and navigation are configured, input is triggered twice: once via the pointer input path, and once via the navigation input path.
 If you encounter problems such as where buttons are pressed twice, this is likely the problem.

+## UI and game input

+>[!NOTE]
+>A sample called `UI vs Game Input` is provided with the package and can be installed from the Unity Package Manager UI in the editor.
+The sample demonstrates how to deal with a situation where ambiguities arise between inputs for UI and inputs for the game.

+UI in Unity consumes input through the same mechanisms as game/player code.
+Right now, there is no mechanism that implicitly ensures that if a certain input &ndash; such as a click &ndash; is consumed by the UI, it is not also "consumed" by the game.
+This can create ambiguities between, for example, code that responds to [`UI.Button.onClick`](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/api/UnityEngine.UI.Button.html#UnityEngine_UI_Button_onClick) and code that responds to [`InputAction.performed`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_performed) of an Action bound to `<Mouse>/leftButton`.

+Whether such ambiguities exist depends on *how* UIs are used.
+In the following scenarios, ambiguities are avoided:

+* All interaction is performed through UI elements.
+A 2D/3D scene is rendered in the background but all interaction is performed through UI events (including those such as 'background' clicks on the `Canvas`).
+* UI is overlaid over a 2D/3D scene but the UI elements cannot be interacted with directly.
+* UI is overlaid over a 2D/3D scene but there is a clear "mode" switch that determines if interaction is picked up by UI or by the game.
+For example, a first-person game on desktop may employ a [cursor lock](https://docs.unity3d.com/ScriptReference/Cursor-lockState.html) and direct input to the game while it is engaged whereas it may leave all interaction to the UI while the lock is not engaged.

+Overall, ambiguities arise differently for [pointer-type](#pointer-type-input) and [navigation-type](#navigation-type-input).

+### Handling ambiguities for pointer-type input

+>[!NOTE]
+>Calling [`EventSystem.IsPointerOverGameObject`](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/api/UnityEngine.EventSystems.EventSystem.html?q=ispointerovergameobject#UnityEngine_EventSystems_EventSystem_IsPointerOverGameObject) from within [`InputAction`](../api/UnityEngine.InputSystem.InputAction.html) callbacks such as [`InputAction.performed`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_performed) will lead to a warning.
+The UI updates separately *after* input processing and UI state thus corresponds to that of the *last* frame/update when input is being processed.

+### Handling ambiguities for navigation-type input

-# UI Toolkit support
+## UI Toolkit support

 As of Unity 2021.2, [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html) is supported as an alternative to the [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) system for implementing UIs in players.